 Any Home screen questions?

-If you have any trouble using your Home screen, or you need more help, drop your questions in the comments below!
+If you have any trouble using your Home screen on iPhone or iPad, or you need more help, drop your questions in the comments below!

 We may earn a commission for purchases using our links.
 Learn more.